Lughi97/pAIng/README.md

 </details>

 The variables are related to the disk object.
-Some of them are self-explanetory Only:
+Some of them are self-explanatory Only:
-- `proximityThreshold`: is a float used to tell how the agent z coordinate position has to near to the z coordinate position of the disk to receive a reward.
+- `proximityThreshold`: A float that indicates how close the agent's z coordinates position must be to the disk's z coordinate position to receive a reward.

 ### Methods
-- `Start()`: save the startposition as the current transform.position
+- `Start()`: Save the startPosition as the current transform.position
 <details>
         <summary>Click here to show/hide the <code>Start()</code> method...</summary>
             <br>